Boats Sailed at CYC

 The Starling is a New Zealand designed boat from Des Townson.
 It is a great stepping-stone boat between the junior and senior classes.

-CYC has one Starling, which is a good quality race boat, with a further two Starlings on loan to The Club
+CYC has one Starling, which is a good quality race boat, with a further three Starlings on loan to The Club, with another two in progress

 The Sunburst is a two handed boat, which carries two sails - a mainsail and a jib.
 They can also carry a spinnaker, however ours do not.
 They are great boats for learning two-handed sailing, or for parents to take their kids out on the water.